 For reasons unknown to me, the vervets have no interest in another of my favourites; thus growing zucchini may be a better option for you if you're plagued by the monkeys.

-Chickens in the garden too love buttered gem squash but they don't disturb the plants or peck at the fruit until it's cooked.
+Chickens in the garden too love buttered gem squash but they don't disturb the plants or peck at the fruit until it is cooked.

-Under construction; we'll get to these gem squash recipes later when the fruit gets a little older.
-Right now we simply enjoy buttered gem squash; it's without equal.
+We will get to these recipes later when the fruit gets a little older.
+Right now we simply enjoy buttered gem squash; it is without equal.